CraftAcademyLabs/adventure-map-mobile/README.md

 ```

 **Running the emulator with live reload.** As we move forward with more Cordova plugins,we can no longer emulate the app running `$ ionic serve`
+Running the simulator with live reload is a much better option.

 ```
 $ ionic emulate ios -l -c